orchest/orchest/docs/source/fundamentals/git_config_ssh_keys.md

    There are numerous guides about creating SSH key pairs online, for example on [github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 In pretty much all cases, you will have to setup the *private* key in Orchest and the *public key* in the server or service where the repository resides.
+Moreover, the key must be created **without password**.
 ```

 ## Setting up a git configuration and ssh keys